pebble8888/smartgrep/README.md

 INSTALL
 =======
-If you are Windows user, read ./plugin/smartgrep.vim file.
+If you are Windows user, build 'smartgrep.exe' from source with MinGW or Visual Studio 6
+and read ./plugin/smartgrep.vim file.
-If you are Mac or Unix user, type 'make + [enter]' and read ./plugin/smartgrep.vim file.
+If you are Mac or Unix user, build 'smartgrep' from source to type 'make + [enter]'
+and read ./plugin/smartgrep.vim file.